anna-cole/ICU/README.md

 ## 🗺️ View Admin Map

-A separate route like `/admin` (or another protected route) can be used to show the locations on a map.
+A separate route `/admin.html` is used in the browser to show the location on a map.

 ## ⚠️ Disclaimer